Disney’s Port Orleans – French Quarter Resort Review

-Unlike some other Disney resorts (moderates included), there is only one swimming pool at Port Orleans French Quarter: Doubloon Lagoon.
-This playful pool takes its cue from the over-the-top floats of New Orleans’s famous Mardi Gras parade and features whimsical elements like an alligator jazz band on parade and a 51-foot-long slide down the tongue of a slippery sea serpent called Scales.
+Unlike some other Disney hotels (moderates included), there is only one swimming pool at Port Orleans French Quarter: Doubloon Lagoon.
+Located just a short walk from the lobby, gift shop and food court, this playful pool area takes its cue from the over-the-top floats of New Orleans’s famous Mardi Gras parade and features whimsical elements like an alligator jazz band on parade and a 51-foot-long water slide down the tongue of a slippery sea serpent called Scales.

 Disney’s French Quarter Resort Merchandise Locations

-Disney’s Port Orleans – French Quarter Resort has just one shop, Jackson Square Gifts & Desires, where you can pick up a souvenir or stock up on that thing you forget from home.
-Jackson Square stocks a variety of Disney and resort-specific merchandise – from hotel logo gear to year-round Mardi Gras mementos – as well as snacks and essentials.
+Disney’s Port Orleans Resort – French Quarter has just one shop, Jackson Square Gifts & Desires, where you can pick up a souvenir or stock up on that thing you forget from home.
+Jackson Square stocks a variety of Disney and resort-specific merchandise – from hotel logo gear to year-round Mardi Gras-inspired mementos – as well as snacks and essentials.

 Other Recreation Offerings at the Port Orleans – French Quarter Disney Resort

-Aside from going for a swim in the pool, guests staying at Port Orleans French Quarter can enjoy a number of recreational activities when they aren’t busy visiting the parks.
+Aside from going for a swim in the Doubloon Lagoon Pool, guests staying at Port Orleans French Quarter can enjoy a number of recreational activities when they aren’t busy visiting the parks.
 Kids staying at French Quarter will love the regular Movies Under the Stars and Cajun Campfire activities, while a playground and the South Quarter Games arcade are also available.

 And, guests don’t need to go all the way to the Fort Wilderness Resort and Campground to enjoy the great outdoors.
 Horse-drawn carriage rides ($55 each, fits up to 4 adults or 2 adults and 3 children) depart from Port Orleans Riverside and carry guests on a 25-minute ride down lush pathways and along the lazy Sassagoula River.